Current Size: 100%

 "CBR focuses on enhancing the quality of life for people with disabilities and their families, meeting basic needs and ensuring inclusion and participation.
 CBR is a multi-sectoral approach and has 5 major components: health, education, livelihood, social and empowerment.

-A 2004 joint ILO, UNESCO and WHO paper repositions CBR as a strategy for rehabilitation, equalization of opportunity, poverty reduction, and social inclusion of people with disabilities."
+CBR was developed in the 1980s, to give people with disabilities access to rehabilitation in their own communities using predominantly local resources.
+A 2004 joint ILO, UNESCO and WHO paper repositioned CBR as a strategy for rehabilitation, equalization of opportunity, poverty reduction, and social inclusion of people with disabilities.

 “The use of mobile devices in health solutions -- is revolutionizing healthcare delivery in much of the developing world.”THE M-HEALTH MOMENT